 There are the following types of learning:

-training using labeled data (Supervised Learning / SL), where the training set consists of pairs (x, y), where x is the description of the object, y is its label, and where it is necessary to train the y = f (x) model, which is labeled according to descriptions.
+(Supervised Learning / SL: It’s training using labeled data where the training set consists of pairs (x, y), where x is the description of the object, y is its label, and where it is necessary to train the y = f (x) model, which is labeled according to descriptions.

-training with partially labeled data (Semi-Supervised Learning / SSL), where the training set consists of data with and without labels (the latter, as a rule, is much larger).
+Semi-Supervised Learning / SS: It’s training with partially labeled data, where the training set consists of data with and without labels (the latter, as a rule, is much larger).
 It is also necessary to train the y = f (x) model.
 Additional information on the way the objects are arranged could be of help here (see fig. 1).
+A text document classifier is a common semi-supervised machine learning example.
+The algorithm can learn from a few labeled documents and make predictions to classify a large volume of unlabeled text.
+Self-training machine learning is a technique in semi-supervised learning.
+On a conceptual level, self-training machine learning entails retraining the algorithm using labeled data and pseudo-labels generated after it classifies unlabeled data.

-training using unlabeled data (Unsupervised Learning / UL), where only the unlabeled objects are given.
+Unsupervised Learning / UL: It’s training using unlabeled data, where only the unlabeled objects are given.
 It is necessary to effectively describe how the objects are positioned in the description space.
-For example, the typical untagged data learning tasks such as clustering, dimensionality reduction, anomaly detection, density estimation, etc.
+For example, the typical untagged data learning tasks such as clustering, dimensionality reduction, anomaly detection, density estimation, etc. So, what’s the difference between supervised and unsupervised machine learning with an example?
+Unsupervised learning doesn’t need labeled data, hence its use in anomaly detection, clustering, etc. Supervised learning requires training with labeled data, and its main application is image recognition.

-Let's get back to the definition of self-supervised learning and go over some terms:
+Let's get back to the definition of self-supervised machine learning and go over some terms:

 A pretext task is a task with artificially created labels (pseudo-labels), on which the model is trained to learn good representations of objects.
 For example, there is hope that in the neural network the initial and middle layers will be first trained on the pretext task, frozen later on in order to then train the last layers.